Tuesday, December 23, 2025

 First, neither Gospel was written by an eyewitness to the life, ministry, trials, crucifixion, and burial of Jesus.[1]
 So, these Gospels are, at best, secondhand sources of historical information.

-Second, it is unlikely that the author of either of those Gospels had direct access to eyewitnesses to the ministry, trials, crucifixion, and burial of Jesus.
+Second, it is unlikely that the authors of either of those Gospels had direct access to eyewitnesses to the ministry, trials, crucifixion, and burial of Jesus.

 In the case of the Gospel of Luke, for example, most of the specific events in the ministry, arrest, trials, crucifixion, and burial of Jesus are taken from the previous Gospel of Mark.
 But the author of the Gospel of Mark was not an eyewitness to the ministry, arrest, trials, crucifixion, or burial of Jesus.
 Since most of the specific events concerning the ministry, arrest, trials, crucifixion, and burial of Jesus in the Gospel of Luke are based on a book written by a non-eyewitness, this is a strong indication that the author of the Gospel of Luke did not have direct access to eyewitnesses to those events.